0mWindyBug/0mWindyBug.github.io/_posts/2024-10-30-AudioGuard.md

     outFile.write(reinterpret_cast<char*>(&waveHeader), sizeof(waveHeader));
 ```

-the method of interest is ```pAudioClient->Start()```, which as the name suggests - starts the audio capture by streaming data between the endpoint buffer and the audio engine.
+the method of interest is ```pAudioClient->Start()```, which as the name suggests - starts the audio capture by streaming data between the endpoint buffer and the audio engine, and essentially starts the audio recording.

+#### Tracing AudioClient->Start